danionella/dejaq/README.md

 ## Installation
-- `conda install danionella::dejaq `
+- `conda install conda-forge::dejaq `

 - or, if you prefer pip: `pip install dejaq`